MicrosoftDocs/powerquery-docs/powerquery-docs/powerquery-sdk-testframework/4-testformat.md

 ## Conclusion

-This lesson introduced you to various file formats that you need to be familiar while working with Power Query SDK Test Framework.
+This section introduced you to various file formats that you need to be familiar while working with Power Query SDK Test Framework.

-In the next lesson, you'll create queries and settings to work with your data source for your extension connector.
+In the next section, you'll create queries and settings to work with your data source for your extension connector.

 ## Next steps